 - An introduction to the chosen course, including subjects to study and the regulations of assessment

 - Vast opportunity to meet the tutors and other students

 - Information on how to access college resources such as the library, IT labs etc.

-International students who travel from overseas to study, are advised to arrive on campus at least one day in advance in order to get settled and to recover from the jet lag associated with travel.
-The Admissions Officers and the Student Information Officers are always at service for the students with reference to their enquiries before they travel up, until they reach our campus for enrolment.
+International students who travel from overseas to study are advised to arrive on campus at least one day in advance in order to get settled and to recover from the jet lag associated with travel.
+The Admissions Officers and the Student Information Officers are always there to answer students’ enquiries before they travel up until they reach our campus for enrolment.
 Information about life whilst studying at UKCBC will be provided during the induction by the relevant staff members.
-The library staff and the IT help desk will also support students with learning resources to aid in lecture sessions.
+The library staff and the IT help desk will also offer advice for students regarding learning resources to support their studies.
 Our dedicated Student Welfare staff offer counselling services to students as and when requested.